exitlive/html-config-injector/README.md

 ### 2. Configure the transformer in your `pubspec.yaml`

-The transformer takes (and needs) the following four (4) configuration
+The transformer takes the following five (5) configuration parameters, the first four (4) of which are required:
-parameters:

-1. `entry_points`: Which files to transform (matches path name endings).
+1. `entry_points`: Which files to transform (required, takes a yaml list).

-2. `config_path`: Path of file with the browser configurations to be embedded into html.
+2. `config_path`: Path of file with the browser configurations to be embedded into html (required).

-3. `config_key`: The key under which the aforementioned configs are located.
+3. `config_key`: The key under which the aforementioned configs are located (required).

-4. `placeholder`: Regex used to find configuration placeholders to replace in the transformation.
+4. `placeholder`: Regex used to find configuration placeholders to replace in the transformation (required).

-4. `regex`: Whether to use regex or not (default: true).
+5. `regex`: Whether to use regex or not (optional, default: true).

 #### Example `pubspec.yaml`
 ```